 |*Source: 2019 Medicare Trustees Report ** Source: 2019 OASDI Trustees Report

 |Projections assume full Social Security and Medicare benefits are paid after fund depletion contrary to current law.

 The primary deficit projections in Chart 5, along with those for interest rates and GDP, determine the debt-to-GDP ratio projections in Chart 6.

-- The debt-to-GDP ratio was approximately 97 percent at the end of FY 2022, and under current policy and based on this report’s assumptions is projected to exceed 100 percent by 2030 and reach 474 percent in 2094.
+- The debt-to-GDP ratio was 79 percent at the end of fiscal year 2019, and under current policy is projected to exceed 100 percent by 2030 and reach 474 percent in 2094.

-- The debt-to-GDP ratio rises continuously in great part because primary deficits lead to higher net interest expenditures, which lead to higher deficits and debt.
+- The debt-to-GDP ratio rises continuously mainly because higher levels of debt lead to higher net interest expenditures, which lead to higher deficits and debt.
 The continuous rise of the debt-to-GDP ratio indicates that current fiscal policy is unsustainable.

 - These debt-to-GDP projections are lower than the 2018 Financial Report projections and higher than the 2017 Financial Report projections.

 The Fiscal Gap and the Cost of Delaying Fiscal Policy Reform

-- This estimate implies that making fiscal policy sustainable over the next 75 years would require some combination of spending reductions and receipt increases that equals 4.2 percent of GDP on average over the next 75 years.
-The fiscal gap represents 26.0 percent of 75-year PV receipts and 21.2 percent of 75-year PV non-interest spending.
+- This estimate implies that making fiscal policy sustainable over the next 75 years would require some combination of spending reductions and receipt increases that equals 3.8 percent of GDP on average over the next 75 years.
+The fiscal gap represents 20.3 percent of 75-year present value receipts and 17.4 percent of 75-year present value non-interest spending.

 - The timing of policy changes to make fiscal policy sustainable has important implications for the well-being of future generations as is shown in Table 2.